Chart Color Schemes

 Casuarina - Wandi hosts a very young demographic, ranking in the bottom 10% of areas nationwide

-Casuarina - Wandi's median age is 32 years, which is younger than Greater Perth's average of 37 years and significantly lower than Australia's national average of 38 years.
-Compared to Greater Perth, Casuarina - Wandi has a higher proportion of residents aged 25-34 (20.2%), but fewer residents aged 75-84 (2.0%).
-This concentration of 25-34 year-olds is above the national average of 14.5%.
-According to post-2021 Census data, the proportion of residents aged 35-44 has grown from 17.8% to 20.2%, while the proportion of those aged 25-34 has declined from 23.1% to 20.2%.
-The proportion of residents aged 0-4 has also decreased, from 9.1% to 7.3%.
-Demographic modeling suggests that Casuarina - Wandi's age profile will change significantly by 2041.
-The strongest projected growth is in the 45-54 cohort, with a predicted increase of 50%, adding 837 residents and reaching a total of 2,512.
-Conversely, population declines are projected for the 35-44 and 25-34 cohorts.
+Casuarina-Wandi has a median age of 32 years, which is notably younger than Greater Perth's average of 37 years and significantly lower than Australia's national average of 38 years.
+Compared to Greater Perth, Casuarina-Wandi has a higher proportion of residents aged 25-34 (20.2%), but fewer residents aged 75-84 (2.0%).
+This concentration of 25-34 year-olds is well above the national average of 14.5%.
+According to data from the 2021 Census, the proportion of residents aged 35-44 has increased from 17.8% to 20.2%, while the proportion of those aged 25-34 has decreased from 23.1% to 20.2%.
+The proportion of residents aged 0-4 has also dropped, from 9.1% to 7.3%.
+Demographic projections suggest significant changes in Casuarina-Wandi's age profile by the year 2041.
+The 45-54 age group is projected to grow by 50%, adding 837 residents and reaching a total of 2,512.
+Conversely, population declines are projected for the 35-44 and 25-34 age groups.